 Types of VA Headstones and Markers Available

 The VA offers several distinct styles of markers to ensure that the memorial matches the setting and the family's preferences.
-It is important to note that you do not "buy" these; they are furnished by the government, but the style you choose must comply with the regulations of the cemetery where the veteran is buried.
+Note that you do not "buy" these; they are furnished by the government, but the style you choose must comply with the regulations of the cemetery where the veteran is buried.

 1. Upright Marble or Granite